Why Some People Thrive on Keto While Others Don't

 The bottom line

-The keto debate misses the point.
-The question isn't whether keto "works" — it's whether it works for you specifically.
+The question isn't whether keto works; it's whether it works for you specifically.
 Genetic testing won't tell you exactly what to eat, but it can reveal whether your body is likely to respond well to high-fat, low-carb approaches.
-That's information worth having before committing to a major dietary change.
+That's information worth having before committing to a major dietary change, and it lives in the Macronutrient Optimization section of your Mosaic report.